 At the same time, it can be very intimidating for the new mothers to browse through millions of ‘tips for new moms with newborn’ on the internet.

-Despite seeking a million pieces of advice, new moms and new dads should trust their instincts.
+Despite seeking a million pieces of parenting tips, new moms and new dads should trust their instincts.
 No book or manual can guide a new parent to handle their babies better than their own selves.

 Now, that we are done with parenting advice for new parents, you might be wanting to know, ‘what is parental advice in marriage’.

-There are ways for couples to keep their love alive and avoid parenting pitfalls.
-Abiding by the following 5 rules for new parents can literally make the difference between romantic bliss or fail.
+Embarking on the journey of parenthood?
+There are ways for couples to keep theirlove alive andavoid parenting pitfalls.
+Abiding by the following rules for new parents can literally make the difference between romantic bliss or fail.

-Use this parental advice and tips to help your marriage.
+Use this parental advice for new parents and tips to help your marriage.

 Rule 1.
 Always make time for your relationship